Lord Ernest Hamilton

-Lord Ernest William Hamilton (5 September 1858 – 14 December 1939) was a United Kingdom soldier and Conservative politician who sat in the House of Commons from 1885 to 1892.
+Lord Ernest William Hamilton (5 September 1858 – 14 December 1939) was a British aristocrat, soldier, author, and Conservative politician who sat in the House of Commons from 1885 to 1892.

+Early life and family

-Hamilton was the seventh son of James Hamilton, 1st Duke of Abercorn and his wife Lady Louisa Jane Russell.
+Hamilton was born at Chancellor House, Tunbridge Wells, the seventh son of James Hamilton, 1st Duke of Abercorn, and his wife, Lady Louisa Jane Russell.
 He was educated at Harrow School and Royal Military College, Sandhurst.
 He became a captain in the 11th Hussars.

-His elder brothers Lord George Hamilton, Lord James Hamilton, and Lord Frederick Hamilton were also Conservative MPs.
+His elder brothers James, Marquess of Hamilton; Lord George Hamilton, Lord Claud Hamilton, and Lord Frederick Hamilton were also Conservative MPs.
+All seven of his sisters married into the peerage, including Louisa, Duchess of Buccleuch; Albertha, Duchess of Marlborough; and Maud Petty-Fitzmaurice, Marchioness of Lansdowne.

+Career

-In the 1885 general election Hamilton was elected Member of Parliament for Tyrone North.
+In the 1885 general election, Lord Ernest was elected Member of Parliament for Tyrone North.
 He held the seat until 1892.

-Hamilton was the author of several novels, two of which – The Outlaws of the Marches and The Mawkin of the Flow – are set on the Scottish Borders in the late sixteenth and early seventeenth centuries.
+Lord Ernest was the author of several novels, two of which, The Outlaws of the Marches and The Mawkin of the Flow, are set on the Scottish Borders in the late sixteenth and early seventeenth centuries.
 Another novel, Mary Hamilton, is based on the ballad of the same name.

-In the period after the First World War Hamilton published several historical works, notably The Soul of Ulster, arguing that Ulster Protestants are descended from Scottish Border Reivers transplanted to Ulster by James I and VI, and equating the 1641 massacre of planters by Irish Catholic rebels with later Irish nationalist movements.
+In the period after the First World War, Hamilton published several historical works, notably The Soul of Ulster, arguing that Ulster Protestants are descended from Scottish Border Reivers transplanted to Ulster by James I and VI, and equating the 1641 massacre of planters by Irish Catholic rebels with later Irish nationalist movements.

-In the 1920s Hamilton supported the British Fascists led by Rotha Lintorn-Orman, but he resigned from the movement when Lintorn-Orman refused to co-operate with the Conservative government in resisting the 1926 general strike.
+In the 1920s, Lord Ernest supported the British Fascists led by Rotha Lintorn-Orman, but he resigned from the movement when Lintorn-Orman refused to co-operate with the Conservative government in resisting the 1926 general strike.

-Hamilton was brought up as an Evangelical Anglican.
+Lord Ernest was brought up as an Evangelical Anglican.
 His religious views are expressed in Involution, a book which denounces the theological concept of sacrificial atonement and argues that Jesus was a purely ethical teacher.
 Hamilton argues that Marcionism was the correct interpretation of Jesus' message and that the God of the Old Testament is a personification of the Jewish national character, which he describes in highly anti-semitic terms.

+Personal life

-Hamilton married Pamela Campbell (d.
+Lord Ernest married Pamela Campbell (d.
 1931) in 1891.
 She was a granddaughter of Sir Guy Campbell, 1st Baronet by his son Capt.
-Frederick Augustus Campbell (1839–1916).
+Frederick Augustus Campbell (1839–1916), Royal Equerry to Princess Louise, Duchess of Argyll.
 They had two sons and two daughters: